ncatlab/nlab-content/pages/787.md

+#Contents#
+* automatic table of contents
+{:toc}

 #Idea#

-A **Courant algebroid** is a structure pairing the notion of a tangent [[Lie algebroid]] with that of a Lie algebra equipped with a bilinear symmetric invariant form.
+A **Courant algebroid** is a Lie-algebriac structure encoding a [[n-symplectic manifold|2-symplectic manifold]].

-By the [[red herring principle]] a Courant algebroid is neither an [[algebroid]] nor in fact in general a [[Lie algebroid]], but is a generalization of [[Lie bialgebroid]].

-* every [[Lie bialgebroid]] induced a Courant algebroid.
+By the [[red herring principle]] what is usually called a Courant algebroid is neither an [[algebroid]] nor in fact in general a [[Lie algebroid]], but is a generalization of a [[Lie bialgebroid]]: every [[Lie bialgebroid]] induces a Courant algebroid.

-* every Courant algebroid induces a [[L-infinity-algebra|Lie 3-algebra]] which is the [[string Lie 2-algebra]] if the base space is a point.
+But, every Courant algebroid induces a [[L-infinity-algebra|Lie 3-algebra]] which is the [[string Lie 2-algebra]] if the base space is a point.

-The concept of Courant algebroids was originally introduced by T. Courant to study [[geometric quantization]] in the presence of constraints.
-Later it was studied by Liu, Weinstein and Xu in the study of [[double Lie algebroid]]s.
+The concept of Courant algebroids was originally introduced by Irene Dorfman and Ted Courant to study [[geometric quantization]] in the presence of constraints.
+Later it was studied by Liu, [[Alan Weinstein]] and Xu in the study of [[double Lie algebroid]]s.

-There are various different-looking definitions of Courant algebroids and in parts of the literature a clear notion of morphisms and equivalences is missing.
-The picture was eventually clarified in particular by work of Dmitry Roytenberg.

-The two main definitions differ in that
+In these parts of the literature Courant algebroids are considered in the form of [[Lie algebroid]]s with relaxed axioms on the bracket.
+Even of this type there are two different definitions:

-* in one there is a skew-symmetric bracket which fails to satisfy a Jacobi identity by a coherent term;
+* in one there is a skew-symmetric bracket which fails to satisfy a Jacobi identity by a coherent term -- this is the Courant bracket definition proper;

-* in the other there is a bracket which satisfies a Jacobi identity but is skew-symmetric only up to a correction term.
+* in the other there is a bracket which satisfies a Jacobi identity but is skew-symmetric only up to a correction term -- this is the Dorfman version.

-This has eventually led Dmitry Roytenberg in _Roytenberg07_ (see below) to identify the concept of a [[hemistrict Lie 2-algebra]] in which both the Jacobi identity and the skew symmetry may be weakened and clarify its relation to semistrict Lie 2-algebras which are strictly skew symmetric but may have a nontrivial Jacobiator.

-The nature of Courant's original definition as an $L_\infty$-structure was recognized in _RoytenbergWeinstein98_ (see references below).
+Another re-interpretation of Courant's original definition as an $L_\infty$-structure was recognized in _RoytenbergWeinstein98_ (see references below).
 Equation (9) and theorem 4.3 there gives the [[L-infinity-algebra|Lie 3-algebra]] corresponding to a Courant Lie algebroid (the way the tangent Lie algebroid gives the Lie algebra of vector fields).
-This perspective makes manifest that the Courant Lie algebroid with base space a point is the [[string Lie 2-algebra]].
+In this perspective the Courant Lie algebroid with base space a point is the [[string Lie 2-algebra]].

 This was further developed in the thesis _Roytenberg99_.

+So there are several different ways to present the structure encoded in a Courant algebroid.
+The picture that seems to be emerging is that the _true_ meaning of the notoin of Courant algebroids is given by the notion of [[n-symplectic manifold|2-symplectic manifold]]s.

 ***